OCPI

 OCPI basics

-OCPI 3.0 is available in draft version.
-It is the aim that modules from 3.0 can also work together with v.2.2.1.
+OCPI 3.0 is available in draft version – target release date is mid 2025.
+It is the aim that modules from 3.0 can also work together with v.2.30.

 OCPI is developed and maintained via the Work Group OCPI Development from the EVRoaming Foundation.
 All Full Contributors of the foundation can participate.